HIV-1 and HIV-2 Antibodies for Cadaveric or Hemolyzed Specimens, Serum

 The Genetic Systems HIV-1/HIV-2 PLUS O EIA is based on the principle of direct antibody sandwich technique.
 Microwell-strip plates (solid-phase) are coated with purified HIV antigens: gp190 and p24 recombinant proteins derived from HIV-1, gp36 peptide representing the immunodominant region of the HIV-2 transmembrane glycoprotein, and a synthetic polypeptide mimicking an artificial (not encoded by any existing virus) HIV-1 group O-specific epitope.

-Serum samples and assay controls are added to the plate with specimen diluent containing a dye that changes color from purple to blue when combined with a specimen sample or control.
+Serum samples and assay controls are added to the plate with specimen diluent containing a dye that changes color from purple to blue when combined with a specimen or control.
 The wells are incubated and then washed.
 Following addition of a colored conjugate solution (green) that contains the peroxidase-conjugated HIV-1 and HIV-2 antigens, the wells are incubated again.
-If anti-HIV-1 and/or anti HIV-2 antibody is present, it will not bind to the antigen coated on the well and to the peroxidase-conjugated antigens in the conjugate solution.
+If HIV-1 or HIV-2 antibody is present, it will bind to the antigen coated on the well and to the peroxidase-conjugated antigens in the conjugate solution.
 The antigen-antibody-antigen complexes remain bound to the well during a subsequent wash step that will remove any unbound materials.
 Working chromogen solution (TMP) is added to the plate wells and allowed to incubate.
 A blue or blue-green color develops in proportion to the amount of HIV antibody present in the sample.
 Color development is stopped by the addition of acid, which changes the blue-green color to yellow.
 The optical absorbance of specimens and controls is determined spectrophotometrically at a wavelength of 450 nm.(Package insert: Genetics Systems HIV-1/HIV-2 PLUS O EIA.
 Bio-Rad Laboratories, Redman, WA)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.